whiteside-daniel/zohocrm-mcpserver/README.md

 # Zoho CRM MCP Server for Claude.ai

 An integration that connects Claude.ai to Zoho CRM, enabling seamless interaction with your CRM data through natural language queries.
-Uses the Model Context Protocol (MCP)
+Uses the Model Context Protocol (MCP).
+Uses Zoho Oauth for a secure connection.

 ## Features

 - **List Modules**: Get all available CRM modules and their API names
 - **Field Information**: Retrieve field details for any CRM module
 - **Search Records**: Search across CRM records using natural language
-- **Get Records**: Fetch specific records by ID
+- **Get Records**: Fetch specific records
-- **OAuth Authentication**: Secure connection using Zoho OAuth 2.0
 - **More in Development**: more features coming 2025

-## Part 1 - Prerequisites
+# Prerequisites

 Before installing this MCP server, ensure you have the following installed on your system: